noi-techpark/odh-datacollector-flightdata/README.md

 ## General architecture

 - a [mosquitto](https://mosquitto.org/) instance listens for sensor data, the MQTT protocol is used
-- a [Apache Camel](https://camel.apache.org/) instance listens for data on mosquitto and writes it into DynamoDB
+- a [Apache Camel](https://camel.apache.org/) instance listens for data on mosquitto and writes it into PostgreSQL
+- a [PostgreSQL](https://www.postgresql.org/) instance where data is written to by Apache Camel

 ## Getting started